-Most important to us is that anyone who takes our tests can be assured that the people depicted provided full informed consent.
+We often get asked why we do not use photos from free-to-use facial databases.
+One of the most important reasons is that anyone who takes our tests can be assured that the people depicted provided full informed consent.
 There has been a lot of publicity around some computerised face recognition research being conducted without this guarantee.
 We want to make sure we are following best research and ethical practice.

-Please click HERE to participate – you will find more ethics information.
+Please click below to upload your photos – you will find more ethics information.

 Thank you for your support.
 Josh Davis

 Professor Josh P Davis is a Chartered Psychologist and an Associate Fellow of the British Psychological Society (BPS) and is therefore bound to follow BPS ethics policy (https://www.bps.org.uk/news-and-policy/bps-code-ethics-and-conduct).
 He is also a member of staff of the University of Greenwich.
 All projects are approved by the University of Greenwich Research Ethics Committee (UREC) (https://www.gre.ac.uk/research/governance-and-awards/research-ethics-committee), although collaborations with other universities may first be approved by their ethics board and noted by UREC.

 The photo upload procedure was first approved by the University of Greenwich Research Ethics Committee in 2015 (220.127.116.11).An amendment to procedures was approved by the same committee in June 2021.